AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 {% include linkedHeading.html heading="2.
 Concrete State Classes" level=3 %}

 Next, we'll declare all of our concrete state classes.
-We'll force each one to be a singleton by doing the following:
+We'll force each one to be a singleton by:

 1. Defining a static `getInstance` method that returns a pointer to the singleton.
 2. Declaring all constructors, copy constructors, and assignment operators as private.